 - Plan-to-plan Rollovers

 If you receive a distribution from an IRA of previously untaxed amounts, you must include the amounts in gross income if you made an IRA-to-IRA Rollover in the preceding 12 months.
 Moreover, you’ll have to pay the 10 percent early withdrawal tax on the amounts that you include in gross income.

-Disadvantages of an IRA Rollover
+Pros and cons of an IRA rollover

 Which IRA is Best For Me?

 The IRA that you choose will depend on a few different things:

 - Your income

 - Whether you plan to withdraw before your designated retirement age

 The two most popular types of IRAs are Traditional and Roth.
 The main difference between them is their tax treatment: